-The incumbent is responsible for the full scope of activities related to the identification, cultivation, solicitation, and recognition of a portfolio of major gift prospects and donors for a number of Schools at Fleming College.
-Fundraising projects include a variety of strategic College priorities, including student financial support, program and research support, gift in kind, and building campaigns.
+The incumbent is responsible for the full scope of activities related to the identification, cultivation, solicitation, and recognition of a portfolio of clients and major gift prospects and donors.

-The incumbent actively participates in department strategy development, alumni relations, and sound information management through Raisers Edge.
-They work closely with the Dean(s)/academic leader(s) and their office to enhance School engagement with alumni and donors.
+The incumbent actively participates in department strategy development, alumni relations, and sound information management through ReNxt.
+They work closely with the Dean(s)/academic leader(s) and their offices to enhance School engagement with alumni and donors.